Snorkeling Baby Beach – Too Risky to See Healthy Reef

 Snorkeling Baby Beach has become famous due to the few very public deaths associated with it.
 On the far south end of Aruba, this attractive protected bay has a large white sand beach with shallow water to play in.

-So contrary to popular sentiment, we cannot recommend this spot for snorkeling.
-It's not that interesting in the bay, and it's risky outside.
+Contrary to popular sentiment, we cannot recommend this spot for snorkeling.
+It’s not that interesting in the bay, and it’s risky outside.
 If by some chance you are on Aruba when the winds are calm, you could explore the outside, but do so with the utmost caution.

 There is a long breakwater to the left outside the bay that has a shallow trench between it and the shore (picture below).
 The waves crash over it keeping it full of water, but this also causes a strong current that moves toward the entrance to the bay.
-It is shallow, from 2 to 5 feet and there are rocks and a good number of fish to see.
-The current combined with the shallow depths make this snorkeling Baby Beach spot not much fun unless it's calm.
+It is shallow, 2-5 feet and there are rocks and a good number of fish to see.
+The current combined with the shallow depths make this snorkeling Baby Beach spot not much fun unless it’s calm.